What Can You Expect on SAT Test Day? A Complete Guide

 SAT Test Day: Arrival

 What can you expect to happen between the time you get to your testing center and when you start in on your first section?
-First off, you’ll want to arrive at your testing center - probably your high school - between 7:30 and 7:45.
-The doors will open at 7:45 and close at 8:00 AM unless your admission ticket says otherwise.
-A closed door means no more entry, so arriving late is not an option.
+First off, you’ll want to arrive at your testing center between 7:30am and 7:45am.
+Test centers open at 7:45am, and doors close at 8am, unless otherwise noted on your admission ticket.
+Once testing has started, you won't be admitted, so don't be late!

 Tips for Arrival

 Perhaps the most important thing you can do that Saturday morning is arrive on time.
-Getting to your testing center between 7:30 and 7:45 is ideal.
-Much earlier, and you might work yourself into a nervous wreck as you sit around in the parking lot.
+Getting to your testing center between 7:30 and 7:45 is ideal (and about 30 minutes earlier if you'll be taking the exam on one of the testing center's computers).
+Any earlier, and you might work yourself into a nervous wreck as you sit around in the parking lot.
 Any later, and you’ll be rushing in late or, worst case scenario, miss your test completely and have to reschedule.

 So how can you ensure a punctual arrival?
 First, set your alarm early enough to give yourself the time you need to get ready (and actually get up when it rings, rather than playing a game of chicken with your snooze button).
 Second, figure out how long it takes to get to your testing center and what the traffic situation is like around 7:00 AM.
 Hopefully, it will be smooth sailing on a Saturday morning.